 A Lowcountry treasure and a beautiful example of nature at her finest, this giant bird stands up to 39 inches high and is an illustrious predator.

-The Great Blue Heron is one of the largest birds in the heron species, with a range encompassing all of North America and some of Central and South America.
+Its range encompasses all of North America and some of Central and South America.
 They mate and nest from December through March, so this time of year is the perfect opportunity to see one.

 H2O Sports on Hilton Head Island is a great place to spark curiosity and inspire learning in all ages, offering eco-adventure tours and live alligator exhibits.
 To make reservations for the Alligator and Wildlife Tour, please call (877) 290-4386.
 For information, visit H2OSports.com.